apache/griffin-site/source/_posts/community.md

 	git commit -am "For task GRIFFIN-10 , blabla..."
 	```

-- GRIFFIN IPMC will review and accept your pr as contributing.
+- GRIFFIN PPMC will review and accept your pr as contributing.

 ## How to become a committer